 It is free for children again to enter, and only a small price for adults.
 Inside is very ornate.

-We find a little and very cute cave like shop on the corner, and we buy an egg light.
-It glows all varying colours, and it is quite lovely for a night light.
+We find a little and very cute cave-like shop on the corner, and we buy an egg-light.
+It glows all varying colors, and it is quite lovely for a night light.

 The Roman Bridge is pretty stunning at the start of the town.
 We might have to come back and explore some more.